-Offline branding requires a team of people with excellent speaking abilities and good designing skills to operate successfully.
+Offline branding requires a team of people with excellent speaking abilities and good design skills to operate successfully.

 Corporate branding is extremely focused on reputation as it deals with an entire organization.
 The clients of the business house will associate the promises of the brand with the company.

 Therefore, it is essential for corporate branding to make a good name for the company and to keep the promises they make in the name of the brand.
-For this purpose, corporate branding is associated with performance records of the past.
+For this purpose, corporate branding is associated with past performance records.

 Since customers readily accept brands they are already familiar with, it is essential for corporate branding to depend on brand recognition and goodwill.

 Product branding makes consumers pick one product over an identical one just because of the brand name.
-People prefer a particular brand of any commodity over others just because they associate it with the product and believe that it is ideal for their purpose.
+People prefer a particular commodity brand over others just because they associate it with the product and believe it is ideal for their purpose.

 Kleenex has emerged as a synonym for tissues because of its efficient product branding.

-For example, Spotify collaborated with Uber and brought the ‘Soundtrack for your ride’ campaign for their customers which provided the riders to choose their own tracks on Spotify.
+For example, Spotify collaborated with Uber and brought the ‘Soundtrack for your ride’ campaign for their customers, allowing riders to choose their own tracks on Spotify.

 For example, Heavenly Bed by the Westin is perhaps the most important factor for anyone who chooses the hotel for their vacations.

-Anything that your customers associate with the name of your company including the logo, tagline, company name, typography and fonts, colors, symbols, graphical elements, or anything else is a part of your brand.
+Anything your customers associate with your company’s name, including the logo, tagline, company name, typography and fonts, colors, symbols, graphical elements, or anything else, is a part of your brand.

 Your company logo is just one aspect of the branding of the company.
 Even though the logo is extremely important to create a good brand, the entire process consists of many other things.
 Therefore, just having a logo is not equivalent to having good branding.

-A branding that can make a place in the minds of the customers and portray the image of the firm in a positive light can be termed as successful branding.
+Branding that can make a place in the customers’ minds and portray the firm’s image in a positive light can be termed successful branding.